JackMGrundy/tech-skills-scraper-and-visualizer/README.md

 Notes:
-1) There are two separate docker-compose.yml files: one at build-from-docker-hub/docker-compose.hml that pulls images from Docker hub and a second in the root folder than builds from source.
+1) There are two separate docker-compose.yml files: one at build-from-docker-hub/docker-compose.hml that pulls images from Docker hub and a second in the root folder that builds from source.
 2) The docker-compose.yml files set key environment variables that control the app.
 Notably:
 a) TOR_ON: a boolean that indicates if requests will be sent through a Tor socket
 b) SLEEP_TIME: an int that indicates how many seconds to sleep between all requests